1. 'Gold, Frankincense and Myrrh'

 See the musical "Gold, Frankincense and Myrrh," this week at the Adler Theatre, 136 E. 3rd St., Davenport.
-Tickets, which cost $27 in advance and $30 on the day of the show and cost $15 for children 10 and under, are available at Ticketmaster.com, the Adler Theatre Box Office and charge by phone at 800-745-3000.
+Tickets, which cost $27 in advance and $30 on the day of the show, $15 for children 10 or younger, are available at Ticketmaster.com, the Adler Theatre Box Office and charge by phone at 800-745-3000.

 7 p.m.
 Saturday, Adler Theatre, $27-$30